 You’ll notice that most Thai people and tourists drive around on scooters.
 Its the easiest and fastest way to explore Phuket.

 Just as food, laundry and massages, most places also offer scooter rental.
-The prices are basicly the same.
-The difference is that some people might charge you a lot for a scrach/dent on the scooter, even if it was there before.
-You can prevent that either by inspecting to scooter well before you rent it, or by renting from TKO at the tiger office for 3,000 Baht per month.
-The scooters there get checked regulary, the staff are experienced with tourists, and you get discounts if you stay longer.
+The prices are basically the same.
+The difference is that some people might charge you a lot for a scratch/dent on the scooter, even if it was there before.
+You can prevent that either by inspecting to scooter well before you rent it, or have Tiger Muay Thai staff help you with suitable rental options as our staff are experienced with tourists, and you get discounts if you stay longer.

 Petrol can be purchased at or just nearby the camp – You will see many places on the road side selling what looks like bottles of alcohol!
 This is in fact petrol, for 40 baht per bottle (approximately) you can fill up pretty much anywhere so there is no worry of breaking down and not being able to fill up.
 It takes approximately 100 baht to fill the tank.

 Word of warning: Always wear your helmet no matter how stupid you feel in it!
 There are police all over Chalong especially at Chalong circle and they pull over EVERYONE!
 There is a 500 baht fine for no helmet and 500 baht fine if you don’t carry your license.
 They will keep your bike while you walk to the police station and pay the fine.
 It’s a hassle that you don’t need and the money can be spent better.